 By completing several practice tests and mock interviews, you will learn how to avoid those moments in an interview when you think “how do I respond to this?” and improve your chances of getting hired.

-Even for experienced persons looking to change careers, practicing your interview skills can also help you improve significantly beyond where you would have plateaued.
-Consider the kinds of questions you can expect, prepare for them without simply reeling off memorised responses and role play the interview situation to refine your interview technique so you’ll be smoother and more spontaneous in how you choose your words and become aware of your nonverbal communication (i.e., body posture, eye contact, voice quality).
+Even for experienced persons looking to change careers, interview practice skills can also help you improve significantly beyond where you would have plateaued.
+Consider the kinds of questions you can expect, prepare for them without simply reeling off memorised responses and role play the situation to refine your interview practice technique so you’ll be smoother and more spontaneous in how you choose your words and become aware of your nonverbal communication (i.e., body posture, eye contact, voice quality).

 Remember: Preparation is your friend.